Guru Dutt: Success

 Contrary to a general belief about the viability of his film projects, Dutt more or less produced commercially successful films.
 Over the years the commercial nature of his projects saw a trade-off with his creative aspirations.
 Movies such as C.I.D., Baazi, Pyaasa, Kaagaz Ke Phool, Chaudhvin Ka Chand and Sahib Bibi Aur Ghulam were the first of their kind in Hindi cinema.

 The only film produced by Dutt that was considered a box office disaster was Kaagaz Ke Phool, which is now a cult classic.
 The extra-feature on the DVD of Kaagaz Ke Phool has a three-part Channel 4-produced documentary on the life and works of Dutt titled In Search of Guru Dutt.

 He, along with Raj Kapoor, Mehboob Khan and Bimal Roy, was one of the few Indian film directors able to achieve a healthy blend of artistic and commercial success between the mid-1950s and mid-1960s.
 His brother Atma Ram dedicated his 1969 directorial Chanda Aur Bijli to him.

 Honours

 Dutt is known as a director who used his imagination in relation to light and shade, his evocative imagery, and a striking ability to weave multiple thematic layers into his narratives.

+He was inducted into the Walk of the Stars, at Bandra Bandstand, where his autograph was actually preserved.

 Both Kaagaz Ke Phool and Pyaasa have been included among the greatest films of all time, as well as on Sight & Sound magazine's 2002 "Top Films Survey", which polled over 250 international film critics and directors.
 In 2005, Pyaasa made its way on to Time magazine's All-Time 100 Movies list.
 In 2010, Dutt was included among CNN's "Top 25 Asian Actors of all time".

 A postage stamp featuring Dutt was released by India Post on 11 October 2004.
 On 10 October 2011, a Doordarshan documentary on Dutt aired.
 In 2021, author Yasser Usman published a biographical book about him, titled Guru Dutt: An Unfinished Story.

+The 56th International Film Festival of India taking place from 20 to 28 November 2025, will celebrate centenary and pay tribute to Guru Dutt by screening his classic films.